 Mr. Mahoney entered into a new employment agreement with AMC on July 13, 2021, which supersedes and replaces all prior employment agreements.
 Mr. Mahoney originally entered into an employment agreement with Energy East Management Corporation, a predecessor of ASC, dated March 1, 2008, to serve as Deputy General Counsel.
 The initial term of the agreement was from March 1, 2008 to February 28, 2009 with an automatic extension unless either party gave notice of non-renewal.
 The terms of the original employment agreement were in place through July 12, 2021 until it was replaced by the current agreement.
 The current agreement provides for an initial base salary of \$517,000 and an annual bonus opportunity with a target amount of 55% of base salary with a maximum bonus of 110% of base salary.
 The current agreement provides for participation in the 2020 LTIP and successor plans.
 Mr. Mahoney is also eligible to participate in the company's 401(k) plan, health and welfare plans, and other benefits on the same terms as all other employees.
-In the event that Mr. Mahoney's employment is terminated without "cause" or by Mr. Mahoney for "good reason" (each as defined in his current employment agreement), Mr. Mahoney will be entitled to receive, subject to the execution of a release of claims, a severance payment equal to the sum of his then-current annual base salary plus an amount equal to his prior year EVP or other similar incentive award paid.
+In the event that Mr. Mahoney's employment agreement), Mr. Mahoney will be entitled to receive, subject to the execution of a release of claims, a severance payment equal to the sum of his then-current annual base salary plus an amount equal to his prior year EVP or other similar incentive award paid.